Raulentiul/Proiect-VF/src/TOOLS.md

 ---

+## A special view on the method of implication, classification, and decision-making strategies of the human body channels

+- **Website:** N/A
+- **DOI:** 10.5281/zenodo.7109863
+- **Status:** Unknown
+- **Last updated:** 2024-07-16T01:58:44.862671+00:00

+### Description
+The fast development of semiconductor technology and method scaling over a couple of many years has enabled the prolific increase of small-form issue wearable gadgets and physiological sensors.
+Those devices are connected to every different thru radio frequency conversation via air medium, and form a network of interconnected devices around the human body, normally known as the wireless body location network (WBAN).
+Human body verbal exchange (HBC), which uses the human frame because the communication medium, has these days emerged as an alternative to wireless media for conversation amongst these devices because of its low power requirement and more desirable safety residences.
+This alleviates key technological challenges: 1) electricity consumption, and 2) security, for such electricity-restricted battery-operated devices and may beautify their lifetime notably.
+One of the primary reasons for the electricity performance of HBC is due to the low loss channel supplied through the human frame, because of the conductance belongings of human tissue, compared to communique thru radio waves around the human frame.
+As a result, the entire know-how of the frequency characteristics of the human frame channel below special communication eventualities will permit the development of strength-efficient HBC primarily based on circuits and systems.
+Previous studies on HBC channel size have in most cases targeted intra-frame HBC, which characterizes the verbal exchange among two wearable devices worn by means of the identical character.
+There has been a huge variance in the measurement consequences reported in the literature mostly because of the experimental setup (low impedance size, vicinity of transmitter, receiver and many others.) and the excitation and termination modalities

+### Used for
+- safety
+- termination
+- security

+### Input formats
+(none)

+### Supported languages
+(none)

+### Supported inputs
+(none)

+### Properties verified
+- safety
+- termination
+- security

+### Techniques
+(none)

+### External tools
+(none)

+### Examples
+(none)

+### References
+(none)

+---

 ## Fig. 4 in Geometric morphometric analysis and taxonomic revision of the Gzhelian (Late Pennsylvanian) conodont Idiognathodus simulator from North America

 - **Website:** N/A